jacobholland/50-years/README.md

 Lastly, the resulting fileset is written to a mock local blob storage (S3) to be used for other services.

+### Post-MVP Steps

+1. Setup programmatic access to the API endpoints (either host these applications in the US or determine how we can appropriately access these resources).
+2. Understand the exact nature of what this data is going to be used for to better inform next level design decisions.
+3. Setup testing for the production inputs

 ## Getting Started

 ### 0. Pre-requisites